ibraheemdev/ibraheemca/content/posts/2020-07-14-metaprogramming-a-custom-ruby-logger.md

 => true
 ```

 As you can see, our logger now responds to the `warn` method.
 This means that our implementation is working.
-There is a problem with our code, however.
-If we try to call other common logger methods on our custom logger, we get an error message:
+However, there is a problem with our code that we haven't noticed yet.
+If we try to call other common logger methods, we get an error message:

 ```ruby
 $ logger.add(debug, "a debugging message")
 NameError (undefined local variable or method `debug' for main:Object)
 ```

-We can solve this issue using `method_missing:`
+We can solve this issue using `method_missing.` `method_missing` is run whenever we call a method that doesn't exist on our class.
+Here, we can use it to send any other missing methods back to the original logger instance, and let the Logger class handle it.

 ```ruby
 class CustomLogger